borjaIgartua/borjaigartua.github.io/_pages/pronoide.md

 permalink: /pronoide/

 feature_row:
-    - excerpt: "Being five years as iOS developer has let me with a little bit of knowledge about what I didn't know.
-Becoming a Trainer I want to learn all about what I didn't know.
-I was Trainer around **two years** and I can say that is one of the most gratefull jobs I ever had."
+    - excerpt: "After five years as an iOS developer, I discovered that there were other paths to explore.
+By becoming a Trainer I wanted to learn all about what I didn't know.
+I was a Trainer for around **two years** and I can say that it was one of the most gratefull jobs I have ever done."
 mobile_row:
   - images:
     - item: